-Buffering in the midst of a video is one of the traumatizing things ever.
+Buffering in the midst of a video is one of the most traumatizing things ever.
 You feel like pulling off your hair when waiting for a goal, a touchdown, or an action area in a movie, and your best smart TV for streaming starts going round and round without playing the scene.

 Due to this trauma, some people have even broken their TVs or routers in the heat of the moment.
 However, there are several reasons why you can get slow streaming even though you have subscribed to fast internet from your ISP.

-Most of the people have invested in excellent hardware such as the best router for streaming, the best ISP service, and even a good 4K or 8K TV.
+Most people have invested in excellent hardware such as the best router for streaming, the best ISP service, and even a good 4K or 8K TV.
 Therefore, what can be the cause of slow streaming when all the devices and services that provide the internet are of the highest quality?

 Fast Internet but Slow Streaming